 That which is measured here is the boundaries of one’s mission field.
-God has a yardstick whereby He assigned a domain to every believer.
+God has a yardstick whereby He assigns a domain to every believer.
 Paul set the standard for ministry by something measurable.
-His measurement for ministry is from God Himself, not from human machinations.
+His measurement for ministry was from God Himself, not from human machinations.

 Relativism is a dominant mode of thinking today.
 Relativism is to go without standards or a canon for living.
 Biblical principles make up the canon for Christian living.
 If the believer does not fill his mind with God’s Word and apply it to his experience, he will be put out to the sea of the flotsam and jetsam of this world’s system.
 He will be tossed by a plethora of values that challenge his very essence as a Christian.
 He will live his life with arbitrary standards; whatever preference comes along, he goes with that.
 He will remain a weak, immature, and flailing believer.

 The canon of Scripture is the standard whereby certain books belong in the Bible and others do not.
 It is the normative writings of authoritative Scripture.
 It is a canon in both the active and passive sense.
 It is both the standard of what God has said in writing and the result of church fathers assembling the 66 books of the Bible.
 Scriptures are thus the ultimate norm for belief and way of life for the believer.